-A number of firms - some associated with machines tools and other simple retailers or mail-order concerns - are known to have bought in Portass lathes and badged them as their own including: Portass was also kept busy supplying machines for retailers to re-badge as their own and examples have been found marked: Altona (shown below, and here, and only discovered, so far, in Australia - so possibly named after the Melbourne suburb), A.T.M., B.I.L., Bond's Maximus, British Industries Limited Calgary Canada, Companion (sold by Johns in Auckland, New Zealand), "Eclipse" (for the Sheffield hand-tool makers James Neil & Sons) Excell, G.A.
+A number of firms - some associated with machines tools and other simply retailers or mail-order concerns - are known to have bought-in Portass lathes and badged them as their own with examples including Altona (shown below, and here, and only discovered, so far, in Australia - so possibly named after the Melbourne suburb), A.T.M., B.I.L., Bond's Maximus, British Industries Limited Calgary Canada, Companion (sold by Johns in Auckland, New Zealand), "Eclipse" (for the Sheffield hand-tool makers James Neil & Sons) Excell, G.A.
 (George Adams), Gamages, Graves, James Grose Ltd. of London (the latter chiselling off the Portass name and substituting their own badge), Juniper, Randa, Temmah, Wakefield, Woolner and Zyto, All appear to have been based on established Portass models, nearly always a version of the "Junior" or the venerable "S Type", although in every case some small differences, usually down to cost-cutting, can be found.
 Not every Gamages' lathe was by Portass, the company being well known for re-branding lathes from several other makers as well.
 If you have an example of a Portass badged as other than the examples already discovered (those with hyperlinks) the writer would be interested to hear from you.